 There are times when the baby needs to go to the nursery or NICU.
 The following tips can help maintain the contact with baby:

-- Request to allow father to provide skin to skin contact to baby.
+- Request to allow the father to provide skin to skin contact to baby.
 Perhaps carrying baby to NICU if there is no medical urgency.
-Pack a button down shirt for Dad in the hospital bag so that he can easily do skin-to-skin with baby.
+Pack a button down shirt or zip hoodie for Dad in the hospital bag so that he can easily do skin-to-skin with baby.

-- Pump colostum and later breast milk to be given to baby, if at all possible avoid formula milk.
+- Pump colostrum before the birth so that you have a small stockpile which can be given to baby and if at all possible avoid formula milk.

 - Request to allow baby to be taken to mother or mother to the baby.
 You may not be able to get up and get baby.
-Request that nurse bring baby to you.
-Lots of skin to skin contact between mother and baby when they can be together and exclusive breastfeeding.
+Request that the nurse bring baby to you.
+Lots of skin-to-skin contact between mother and baby when they can be together.

-- Once you are back at home, consider an extended “in arms phase” with the baby and carry baby around in a sling or a baby carrier as you go about your daily activities, have your baby continue to sleep with you.
-You may also like to consider breastfeeding until baby self weans.
-The point is to negate and diminish any trauma.
-Lots of Skin to skin contact, exclusive breastfeeding for 6 months and allowing baby to self wean and co-sleeping can do wonders.
+- Once you are back at home, consider an extended “in arms phase” with the baby and carry baby around in a sling or a baby carrier as you go about your daily activities, have your baby continue to sleep near or with you.
+Lots of skin-to-skin contact can do wonders.

 - Get therapy for mum and baby if needed.
 Contact a support network www.ican-online.org

-- For Mum : A really yummy meal when she can eat again, massage and even aroma therapy.
+- For Mom: A really yummy meal when she can eat again, massage and even aroma therapy.
 Flower and herb remedies.
-Be sure to check to the naturopathic doctor before taking herbal remedies.
+Be sure to check with the naturopathic doctor before taking herbal remedies.

 I hope this helps you create a more positive surgical birth.